jboss-developer/jboss-eap-quickstarts/h2-console/README.md

 You can verify the deployment of the `greeter` quickstart by accessing the following URL: <http://localhost:8080/jboss-greeter>

-Use of EAP_HOME
+Use of EAP7_HOME
 ---------------

-In the following instructions, replace `EAP_HOME` with the actual path to your JBoss EAP installation.
-The installation path is described in detail here: [Use of EAP_HOME and JBOSS_HOME Variables](https://github.com/jboss-developer/jboss-developer-shared-resources/blob/master/guides/USE_OF_EAP_HOME.md#use-of-eap_home-and-jboss_home-variables).
+In the following instructions, replace `EAP7_HOME` with the actual path to your JBoss EAP installation.
+The installation path is described in detail here: [Use of EAP7_HOME and JBOSS_HOME Variables](https://github.com/jboss-developer/jboss-developer-shared-resources/blob/master/guides/USE_OF_EAP7_HOME.md#use-of-eap_home-and-jboss_home-variables).

 Deploy the H2 Console
 ------------------------

-Deploy the console by copying the `h2console.war` located in the root directory of this quickstart to the `EAP_HOME/standalone/deployments` directory.
+Deploy the console by copying the `h2console.war` located in the root directory of this quickstart to the `EAP7_HOME/standalone/deployments` directory.

 Access the H2 Console